Shrikantkumar975/Lynqer/README.md

 ### URLs

 -   `POST /shorten`: Create a short URL (Auth optional, but required to link to user).
+-   `GET /urls`: Get all URLs created by the authenticated user.
+-   `GET /analytics/:shortId`: Get analytics data for a specific short URL.
+-   `DELETE /urls/:id`: Delete a short URL (Requires ownership).
 -   `GET /:shortId`: Redirect to the original URL.

 ## Project Structure